 - Common in James Bond films.
 Bond frequently walks alone into a massive group of enemies with AKA47s of some description, carrying nothing but his trusty Walther PPK, and caps every single one of them with precise single shots whilst they all blaze away and hit nothing but air, or with extreme accuracy, any metal railings between Bond and the gun.

 - Averted just once, in Thunderball, where Bond gets shot in the leg trying to lose pursuers in the Junkanoo parade.
 It's not even a Game-Breaking Injury, to add insult to that.

-- Eric Kriegler from the James Bond film For Your Eyes Only.
-An Olympic biathlon competitor, who gets the drop on 007 with a rifle, and still can't hit him.
+- Eric Kriegler from For Your Eyes Only is an Olympic biathlon competitor, who gets the drop on 007 with a rifle, and still can't hit him.
 This may possibly be justified since Kriegler, as a biathlon competitor, would have been used to hitting a stationary target, rather than a middle-aged Englishman careening down an alpine slope.
 When Bond takes cover and tries to retrieve his fallen pistol, Kriegler is able to shoot his ski pole in half at a decent distance.

 - At one point in Quantum of Solace Bond's car and the bad guy's drive side-by-side for several seconds.
 The bad guy riddles Bond's car with bullets but never touches Bond.
 The cars separate.
 Bond retrieves his own machine gun.
 The other car comes back into view.
 Bond immediately puts three bullets into the bad guy, killing him instantly.